404mat/mossframe/README.md

 ### `MossFrame`

-✨ MossFrame is a simple color theme for VSCode, with minimal color syntax and minimal distractions.
-This was largely inspired by the _poimandres_ theme in earlier versions, and has now evolved into it's own design.
+✨ A color theme for VSCode, with minimal color syntax and distractions.

 ## Recomendations